 4. The Bermuda Triangle

-The Bermuda Triangle is one of the universally famous natural mysteries in the world.
+One of the most recognized natural mysteries in the world is the Bermuda Triangle.
 Over 50 ships and 20 aircraft have disappeared in this patch of Atlantic Ocean.
 Reports of unexplained incidents in the region date to the mid 19th century.
-Some ships were discovered completely dropped for no apparent reason.
-Others transmitted no warning signals and were never seen or noticed from again.
-Some aircraft have reported and then just vanished.
-Rescue missions are said to have disappeared when flying in the area.

 3. Capetown South Africa